matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

         buckets[bucketId] <- bucket &&& ~~~mask
 ```

 We also have a `BitSet` module where we define the functions for operating on `BitSet`.
-Here I show just the `iter` function. `iter` loops through each of the set bits in the array and calls the lambda `f` with the index of the set bit as the argument.
+Here I show just the `iter` function. `iter` loops through each set bit in the array and calls the lambda `f` with the index of the set bit as the argument.

 ```fsharp
 module BitSet =